 The Ballina to Killala branch line was built for £29,000 and opened in January 1893.
 Plans to extend the line to Blacksod via Ballycastle where it was hoped a transatlantic shipping route could be developed never came to pass.
 Hotels were built in Ballycastle and Belderrig in anticipation of the arrival of the railway and the elegant old buildings are still standing to this day.

-The Killala line was closed to passenger traffic on October 1st, 1931, but goods trains continued to run from Ballina, at 13.45pm and returning at 15.15pm daily, until the track was finally closed on July 1st, 1934.
+The Killala line was closed to passenger traffic on October 1st, 1931, but goods trains continued to run from Ballina, at 13.45pm and return at 15.15pm daily, until the track was finally closed on July 1st, 1934.

 After passing under the old railway bridge, the walk continues through a rural landscape of farmland and wetlands, close to the River Moy estuary where there is lots of bird life to see.